moiri/kobold/README.md

         jObject:
             jQuery object of the solid, where the collider should be enabled

-Toggle the enable statusof a specific collider.
+Toggle the enable status of a specific collider.

     Engine.toggleEnableCollider(jObject);
         jObject:
             jQuery object of the solid, where the collider enable status should be toggled.

+### Movable

 Get Id of character